earthly/website/blog/_posts/2022-04-05-write-for-us.md

   We will pay you $350 USD for your article and use our Twitter account to promote your article to our audience of developers.
  <div class="notice--info">
-  After your article has been accepted please send an invoice to [writeforus@earthly.dev](mailto:writeforus@earthly.dev).
-Invoiced should include the following: Date, Title of Article, Amount, Bank name, Back account number/IBAN, Routing Number/SWIFT code/ABA.
+  After your article has been accepted please send us an invoice.
+Invoice should include the following: Date, Title of Article, Amount, Bank name, Back account number/IBAN, Routing Number/SWIFT code/ABA.

   If you need help with invoicing or have other questions about payment, please feel free to reach out.
 </div>